 The American Akita is noticeably bigger than their Japanese counterparts.

 Did you know that there are two different varieties of Akita?
 That’s right, there’s the Japanese Akita (Hachiko falls into this category) and the American Akita.
 While they’re both considered to be the same breed, they have a number of differences, the most obvious being their appearance.
-To be more specific, the Japanese Akita only comes in three colours—red, white, and brindle; in contrast, their American counterparts come in a variety of colours and patterns.
+To be more specific, the Japanese variety of the Akita only comes in three colours—red, white, and brindle; in contrast, their American counterparts come in a variety of colours and patterns.
 Not only that, but they are also slightly larger (they can weigh up to 130 pounds) in size.
-If they were to stand side by side, the Japanese Akita would come across as noticeably slimmer.
+If they were to stand side by side, the Japanese variety of the Akita would come across as noticeably slimmer.

-10. They are Typically Quiet
+10. The Akita is Typically Quiet

 You may be surprised to know that Akitas are relatively quiet.
-Unlike some breeds, they rarely make noises unless something is bothering them (e.g., when they are approached by a stranger or another dog).
+Unlike some breeds, the Akita rarely makes noises unless something is bothering them (e.g., when they are approached by a stranger or another dog).
 When they do bark, however, it is often loud and commanding (nothing that you wouldn’t expect from such a large dog though).
 If you have a particularly chatty pup, they might even “talk” (a sound that can only be described as a mix of barking, howling, and growling) to you from time to time.
 For the most parts though, they’ll be so quiet you won’t even know they’re there.

 Helen Keller introduced the breed to the United States through her two dogs—Kamikaze-go and Kenzan-go, both of whom were gifted by the Japanese government.